Why High-Tech PR is Such a Disappointment

 people where engaged in the brutal hand-to-hand combat of cold-call telemarketing

-to get sales for the company’s new Internet product.
+to get sales for the company’s new clud-based product.
 In another example,

-I saw some press on a fairly trivial topic from a software development company
+I saw some press on a fairly trivial topic from an app development company

 where I knew the VP of marketing.
 The coverage was too organized to be